 If we are appointed as Professional Attorney, we do not charge any fees for the completion of the LPA.

 In addition to our fees above, there is a fee payable to the Office of the Public Guardian upon registration of the LPA.
 This fee is currently £82 per LPA.

-Our Professional Attorney service is charged on an hourly rate basis in accordance with guideline Solicitors hourly rates.
-We also apply a 'fee-cap' to ensure fees to not become excessive.
+Our Professional Attorney service is charged on an hourly rate basis in accordance with the guideline Solicitors' hourly rates.
+We also apply a 'fee-cap' to ensure fees do not become excessive.

 In addition to our core value of transparency, we also pledge to work with the utmost empathy and integrity.
 Consequently, we will take steps to minimise our costs and charges wherever possible.